 Saint Martin's Student Health Center, located in room 102 of Burton Hall, is dedicated to the wellness of Saint Martin's students.
-Staffed by a Physician Assistant, RN and with a contract Provider available Thursdays, the Student Health Center assists students in developing a commitment to healthy lifestyles and becoming advocates for their own health care.
+Staffed by a physician assistant and an RN available Thursdays, the Student Health Center assists students in developing a commitment to healthy lifestyles and becoming advocates for their own health care.
 Services include:

-- Acute care for colds, flu and other medical concerns - Writing of prescriptions - Management for chronic health problems, such as asthma, diabetes, and high blood pressure - Referrals for services that extend beyond the scope of the center
+- Acute care for colds, flu and other medical concerns - · Writing of prescriptions - Management for chronic health problems, such as asthma, diabetes, and high blood pressure - Referrals for services that extend beyond the scope of the center